 “Things like supplements and special diets really have not been shown to be effective at managing arthritis and/or at rebuilding cartilage,” he says.
-Are you considering knee replacement surgery?
-Learn the four signs you’re ready for surgery and what to expect.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.